galkahana/pdf-text-extraction/README.md

         -d, --debug /path/to/file               create debug output file
 ```

+**New with 1.1.8** - pdf2.0 encryption supported. requries openssl.

 **New with 1.1.5** - binaries are avaialable for download in the Releases section of the repo.

 **New** it is now also possible to use this CLI to **extract tables**.
 This is still experimental due to how tables